Joint Entrance Examination – Advanced: History

 Before the Indian Institutes of Technology (IITs), India had a few engineering colleges.
 These colleges used different ways to admit students.
-Some used school marks, and others had their own tests.
+Some used school marks while and others had their own tests.
 The quality of education and the ways to get into college were not the same across India.

 The Indian government wanted to make better engineers.
 The first institute among IITs, Indian Institute of Technology Kharagpur, started in 1951.
 In its initial years before 1961, students were admitted based on their academic results, followed by an interview in several locations across the country.
-From 1955 to 1960, admissions for the Indian Institute of Technology Kharagpur were conducted via a national examination.
+From 1955 to 1960, admissions to Indian Institute of Technology, Kharagpur were conducted via a national examination.
 Academic disciplines were allotted to the students via interviews and counselling sessions held at Kharagpur.

 The IIT-JEE was first conducted in 1961 as Common Entrance Exam (CEE), coinciding with the 1961 IIT Act.
 This was the start of a big change in how students got into IITs.
 The JEE had papers in Physics, Chemistry, and Mathematics.
 It also had a paper in English.
 Students from all over India took the same test.

 In 1978, the English paper was not considered when ranking participants' performance in the examination.
-In 1998, the English test was discontinued.
+In 1988, the English test was discontinued.

 In 1997, the IIT-JEE was conducted twice after the question paper was leaked in some locations.

 Between 2000 and 2005, an additional screening test was used alongside the main examination, intended to reduce pressure on the main examination by allowing only about 20,000 top candidates to appear for the examination, out of more than 450,000 applicants.

 In 2002, an additional exam called the AIEEE was introduced, and it was used for admissions to many institutions of national importance other than the IITs.